Office of Health Disparities Research and Training

 - Faculty Diversity and Development – Support the recruitment and retention of more racially and ethnically diverse faculty involved in health disparities research.

 - Community Engagement – Strengthen bi-directional engagement between researchers and community-based partners, with a focus on promoting research and community literacies.

 OHDRT strives to strengthen the pathway of health disparities researchers from underrepresented communities and to promote the integration of cutting-edge biomedical approaches with cultural responsiveness and a deep understanding of the social determinants of health.
-Through this innovative and comprehensive approach, UMass Boston will increase its level of racial and ethnic health disparities research and promote the training of a diverse pool of researchers in those areas, striving for a maximum impact on the lives of those most affected by disparities and contributing to much-needed progress in promoting better health outcomes for under-served communities.
+Through this innovative and comprehensive approach, UMass Boston will increase its level of racial and ethnic health disparities research and promote the training of a diverse pool of researchers in those areas, striving for a maximum impact on the lives of those most affected by disparities and contributing to much-needed progress in promoting better health for under-served communities.